harishboopathi/Bluestamp_portfolio_2023/index.md

 This was my final milestone, so I have accomplished everything I wanted to.
 However, I was unable to complete the coding of my arm I plan on completing that in my own time.

 ## Challenges
 My challenge was getting the two nRF24L01+ modules to communicate with each other.
-It took many hours of research to figure out that I was not using the default sck, mosi, and miso so the data never got to the arduino.
+It took many hours of research to figure out that I was not using the default sck, mosi, and miso so the data never got to the Arduino.

+## Next steps
+My next step is to complete the code for my custom arm and attach it onto my chassis where the old arm currently is.

 # Second Milestone